Christoph Waltz and Willem Dafoe co-star in a mostly shoddy western pastiche that lacks craft and compelling characters

 Walter Hill, the director behind some of the best genre movies of the 70s and 80s, including The Warriors and Southern Comfort, hasn't given us a film since the misguided 2016 crime-thriller The Assignment.
 Now he returns with a Sergio Leone-inspired western riff that is content to bask in the tropes and traditions of that filmmaker's great works, casting Christoph Waltz – no stranger to the western himself – as a stoic gunslinger caught up in a complicated kidnapping plot gone array.

-But whereas Leone's spaghetti westerns were able to transcend their origins as cheaply-made entertainments on account of his masterful direction and Ennio Morricone's distinctive music, Dead for a Dollar is an empty pastiche that apes their style – complete with Xander Rodzinski's mock-Morricone score – but winds up feeling more dated than the works that inspired it.
+But whereas Leone's spaghetti westerns were able to transcend their origins as cheaply-made entertainments on account of his masterful direction and Ennio Morricone's distinctive music, Dead for a Dollar is an empty pastiche that apes their style – complete with Xander Rodzinski's mock-Morricone score – and winds up feeling more dated than the works that inspired it.

 The convoluted story, which also throws Willem Dafoe into the mix as a devious convict with a bone to pick, follows the exploits of Waltz's bounty hunter Max Borlund, tasked with bringing back the wife (Rachel Brosnahan) of a sleazy businessman (Hamish Linklater), who has been captured by an army deserter named Elijah Jones (Brandon Scott) and taken deep into dangerous Mexican territory – at least, that's what's been claimed.
 The movie is generous with its twists, turns and shifting allegiances, but there are far too many characters, and the messy, inelegant structure – not to mention Hill's obsession with fades and fade-outs – continually breaks the rhythm and makes the film (already long at two hours) feel endless.
 Dead for a Dollar is also overly talky, and not in a good way; the dialogue is repetitive and a bit on the bland side, shooting for slick and simple but coming up short.